damin225/DDCPFE/ReadMe.md

 This folder contains the codes and input files for reference DD-CPFE simulation.
 The code is developed based on DDEHM code, the idea is to apply the consititutive relation from DDEHM for every qudrature point.
 See formulation.pdf for theory details.

+The code is developed under small deformation assumption.
+Please be careful when using it under large deformation (i.e., strain > 5%).

 **What are the necessary input files?**
 1. ABAQUS inp file (e.g. Direct_9grain.inp).
 Note that for a quasi-2D microstructure, the DOF of the out-of-plane direction is constrained.
 2. elasmod.dat: elastic coefficients for the material, which could contain the elastic coefficients for multiple phases.